anne-marschner/SYDAG/README.md

 ## FAQ
 #### Why is the installation not working?
 You need to install React and Next.js.
-Please check if this installation was successful.
+Please check whether this installation was successful.
-If you have problems with building the Docker containers, please check if you are executing VS Code and Docker as an administrator.
+If you are having trouble building the Docker containers, make sure that you are running VS Code and Docker as an administrator.

+#### Why is the generation failing?
+If you forgot to set parameters, SYDAG may not be able to generate a result and will return you to the Summary page.
+Restart the program and make sure that you have set all the necessary parameters.
+Pay special attention to the selection of error methods for each individual dataset.

 #### Why do my generated datasets look different from what I expected?
 You can check several points:
 1. Did you specify the correct separator?
-If you specify the wrong character, it is possible that the tool will read the entries of a whole row as one single entry.
+If you specify the wrong character, the tool may interpret an entire row as a single entry.
 2. Did you specify error methods?
-If you chose to enable noise, you must specify what methods SYDAG is allowed to use.
-If you do not choose methods, SYDAG cannot add errors.
+If you enabled noise, you must define which methods SYDAG is allowed to use.
+If you do not select any methods, SYDAG cannot introduce errors.
 3. Did you try adding errors to numeric values?
-If so, you need to chose at least one method that is applied on numeric methods: "changeValue" or "changeValueToOutlier".
-If you do not chose one of them, SYDAG cannot add numeric errors.
+If so, you need to choose at least one method that is applied on numeric values: "changeValue" or "changeValueToOutlier".If you do not select one of these, SYDAG cannot introduce numeric errors.
 4. Did you use normalization?
-If you choose to apply normalization and preserve the key constraints, it is possible that fewer errors than you expected appear in your relations.
-This happens because, in that case, SYDAG does not add errors to the key and foreign key columns.
+If you apply normalization while preserving key constraints, fewer errors than expected may appear in your relations.
+This happens because SYDAG does not introduce errors in key and foreign key columns in this case.
 You can either choose a higher percentage of data noise, which will cause more of the non-key columns to receive noise, or choose a smaller percentage of normalization.
-That will cause fewer foreign-key columns, and therefore more columns remain to receive noise.
+That will result in fewer foreign key columns, allowing more columns to receive noise.

 #### When using the JSON file, what value should I assign to the parameters I am not using?
 If you do not apply both split types, SYDAG will produce only two new datasets.
 Therefore, the parameters for the third and fourth datasets will not be used.
-Additionally, Split, Structure and Noise can include parameters that are not needed, for example, when the noise is not enabled or the structure is not changed.
+Additionally, Split, Structure, and Noise can include parameters that are not needed, for example, when the noise is not enabled or the structure is not changed.
-In the JSON file, set the unused booleans to false, the arrays of chosen methods to empty '[]' and the rest of the parameters to null.
+In the JSON file, set the unused booleans to 'false', the arrays of chosen methods to empty '[]' and the rest of the parameters to 'null'.
 They will not be used for the generation anyway.